mehta-lab/microDL/micro_dl/inference/readme.md

         * 'r2' - coefficient of determination
         * 'mse' - mean squared error
         * 'mae' - mean absolute error
+        * 'dice' - dice similarity coefficient (for binary data, no masks)
+        * 'acc' - accuracy of binary target & prediction (for binary data, no masks)
     * metrics_orientations (list): Assuming images are of shape xyz you can evaluate metrics along any number of given planes 'xy', 'xz', 'yz' as well as generating global 3D metrics using 'xyz'.